 A seahorse is a unique tiny fish with a horse-like face and a curved body that lives in oceans around the world.
 These small sea creatures are cute and crazy looking, which makes them so fascinating.
 Learning facts about seahorses is fun and interesting.

 While there are many kinds of seahorses, most have some things in common that distinguish them as a species.

-- estimated nearly 50 species of these tiny sea creatures around the world.
+- The scientific name for a seahorse is Hippocampus and there are an estimated nearly 50 species of these tiny sea creatures around the world.

 - Seahorses only live about one to five years in their natural habitat.